Skip to main content

-Established in 2013, this programme has over 613 businesses involved in six BIDs across Wellington City’s suburbs.
+Established in 2013, 613 businesses are involved in six BIDs across Wellington City’s suburbs.
 The combined capital value is estimated at $1.4 billion (as at January 2025).

 A Business Improvement District (BID) is a mutual partnership between a local authority and a local business community, within a defined geographical area, typically a town centre, commercial precinct, or business hub.